Generic Name: procainamide (injection) (proe KANE a mide)

 Brand Name: Pronestyl

-Procainamide is given in a hospital setting.
-Your heart rate, breathing, blood pressure and other vital signs will be watched closely while you are receiving procainamide.
+Pronestyl is given in a hospital setting.
+Your heart rate, breathing, blood pressure and other vital signs will be watched closely while you are receiving this medicine.

 In an emergency situation it may not be possible before you are treated to tell your caregivers about your health conditions or if you are pregnant or breast feeding.
 Make sure any doctor caring for you afterward knows that you have received this medication.

-You should not receive this medication if you are allergic to procainamide, or if you have:
+You should not receive this medication if you are allergic to Pronestyl, or if you have:

 a serious heart condition such as "AV block" (unless you have a pacemaker);